Council Elections unit

 You can only vote once for the City of Sydney, even if you or your company own, occupy or lease multiple rateable properties within the City of Sydney.

-The information about the elector must match the enrolment details held by the NSW Electoral Commission.
-You can check your enrolment details online.
+The information supplied for the elector must match their enrolment details.
+You can check your enrolment details online or call the Australian Electoral Commission on 13 23 26.

 A claim must be signed by the person who lodges it and must contain a statement signed by a witness to the effect that the witness saw the person sign the claim and believes, to the best of the witness’s knowledge, that the statements in the claim are true.